TheLux83/100-days-of-code/log.md

 **Thoughts:** My second day on CodeWars.
 It was fun (and easier than the last time).
 It's pretty cool to see the other solutions after you've submitted your own.
 Tomorrow I continue with my firedepartment App

+### Day 19: February 24, 2020

+**Today's Progress**: Created all necessary forms for my firedepartment website.

+**Thoughts:** Since I've created the first form last week, it wasn't that hard to create the rest.
+Tomorrow I'll create my base template.